charmander/w-scissor/README.md

-Although `wl-copy` and `wl-paste` are particularly optimized for plain text and other textual content formats, they fully support content of arbitrary MIME types. `wl-copy` automatically infers the type of the copied content by running `xdg-mime(1)` on it. `wl-paste` tries its best to pick a type to paste based on the list of offered MIME types and the extension of the file it's pasting into.
+Although `wl-copy` and `wl-paste` are particularly optimized for plain text and other textual content formats, they fully support content of arbitrary MIME types.
+You can specify the type to use with the `--type` option.
-If you're not satisfied with the type they pick or don't want to rely on this implicit type inference, you can explicitly specify the type to use with the `--type` option.

 # Options